iluwatar/java-design-patterns/context-object/README.md

 }
 ```

-Create an interface used in parts of the application for context objects to be created.
+Create interface `ServiceContextFactory` to be used in parts of the application for context objects to be created.

 ```Java
 public class ServiceContextFactory {